dotnet/csharplang/proposals/Redundant-brace-removal.md

 ## Summary
 [summary]: #summary

-There are numerous places within the C# syntax where braces must be used, but where they could be made optional:
+There are a few places within the C# syntax where braces must be used, but where they could be made optional:

 1. Single namespace in a file declarations
 2. Empty interface declarations
 3. Constructors that just call `this` or `base`
-4. Read-only auto-properties

 ## Motivation
 [motivation]: #motivation